natasha-diederen/minimal-mistakes/index.md

 I am a second year mathematics student at the University of Warwick with a strong interest in geometric measure theory and differential geometry, occasionally dabbling in geometry processing as well.
 Right now, I am working on a funded research project with Professor
 [Felix Schulze](https://www.felixschulze.eu/) on Berstein's Problem for minimal surfaces.
-I have also been selected to attend the [LMS summer school](http://www.lms.macs.hw.ac.uk/) set up to introduce modern concepts to the top mathematics undergraduates in the UK.
+I recently attended the [LMS summer school](http://www.lms.macs.hw.ac.uk/) set up to introduce modern concepts to the top mathematics undergraduates in the UK.

 Previously, I was a research fellow at the 2021 [Summer Geometry Institute](https://sgi.mit.edu/) hosted by MIT and did work on